What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Choose a policy instead when:

-• There is legal or regulatory exposure (harassment, discrimination, wage and hour, safety requirements)
+• There is legal or regulatory exposure — harassment, discrimination, wage and hour compliance, workplace safety

 Guideline Examples for the Workplace

-Below are examples HR teams commonly publish.
+Below are five examples HR teams commonly publish.
 Each one encourages consistency without requiring strict enforcement.
-The first two are expanded into mini-templates you can adapt for your own organization.
+The first three are expanded into mini-templates you can adapt for your own organization.

 Purpose: Improve clarity and reduce miscommunication across teams.